The School of Geography, Politics and Sociology is the hub of social science research at Newcastle University.

-The School embraces internationalisation, with a thriving community of international researchers creating global impact through internationally collaborative projects.
+There is a thriving community of international researchers.
+Many create global impact through internationally collaborative projects.

 The main inter-disciplinary research strengths are: